Gl00ria/AI_4_US/00_Warm_Up/02_AI_Data_Types.md

 - Contains target labels for supervised learning.
 - Critical for training models to predict outcome.
+- Reliable.
+- Best for real-world applications.

+**NOTE:** the trade off is the time & resources spent for labeling data VS model performance.

 #### 2. Unlabeled Data:

 - No annotations or target output.
 - Used for unsupervised/semi-supervised learning.
+- Quicker.
+- Cheaper.

 ---